 If you are not running Windows or MacOS, there is no need to read this page and/or to install tlgpg.
 Please install GnuPG over the usual channels of your distribution.

-For Windows or MacOS users, there are two options: (i) do a one-time installation of the tlgpg package; or (ii) add the tlgpg to the list of local repositories and install gpg for the sake of possible future updates.
+For Windows or MacOS users, there are two options: (i) do a one-time installation of the tlgpg package; or (ii) add the tlgpg repository to the list of local repositories and install gpg for the sake of possible future updates.

-tlmgr install tlgpgYou should see a message that tlgpg has been installed.
+tlmgr install tlgpgYou should then see a message that tlgpg has been installed.

 The sources of the programs are available here.